google.com, pub-2850068218893477, DIRECT, f08c47fec0942fa0

 Salmon Gravlax

-The Names and Their Origins
+Names and Their Origins

-Named for Nova Scotia, this style begins with a salt cure, followed by a cold smoke at low temperature.
-The smoke adds subtle aroma without cooking the flesh, yielding a soft, delicate texture that defines the classic brunch platter.
+Nova or Smoked Salmon - Named for Nova Scotia, this style begins with a salt cure, followed by a cold smoke at low temperature.
+The smoke adds subtle aroma without cooking the flesh, yielding a soft, delicate texture.

 Gravlax (or Gravadlax)

 The Scandinavian cousin of lox, gravlax literally means “buried salmon.”
 In centuries past, fishermen cured their catch in a mixture of salt, sugar, and herbs, then buried it in the sand or snow to preserve it through the winter.
 Today, we mimic that process by pressing the salmon under weights in the refrigerator — a ritual that still feels quietly traditional.
 Dill is the signature herb, but a hint of aquavit, pepper, or citrus can personalize the cure.
+Gravlax and gravadlax are the same dish — the difference is simply in the spelling.

-Cured vs. Smoked — and What’s Happening Inside the Fish
+Cured vs. Smoked — What’s Happening Inside

 Curing is the foundational technique: salt (and sometimes sugar) draws moisture out of the salmon through osmosis, tightening the texture while inhibiting bacteria.
 Sugar softens the intensity of the salt and adds balance.
 Over 24–48 hours, the fish becomes firmer and translucent, taking on the flavors of the herbs or aromatics it’s cured with.
 Smoking adds a second layer.